 - Grade reviews must be requested within one week of a grade being posted.
 After two weeks, no grade will be revisited.
 In the event of a grade review, the entire assignment will be reviewed. - All assignments are due by the time listed on Canvas.
 Projects and homework with a cascading deduction: one (1) business day late for 10% penalty; two (2) for 30% penalty; or three (3) for 60% penalty.
-Quizzes and tests may not be submitted late for credit except with instructor approval for extenuating circumstances (see below). - Students are strongly recommended to attend all lectures.
+Quizzes and exams may not be submitted late for credit except with instructor approval for extenuating circumstances (see below). - Students are strongly recommended to attend all lectures.
 Attendance for lectures is not required. - Students are required to attend all discussion sections.
 Labs shall only be submitted by students who attend or who have been excused, and pair programming is mandatory.
 If you missed your discussion section, then you are not allowed to submit the lab in that week.
 If you are 15 minutes late, you will be marked as absent.

 - Exam and quiz make-ups will not be given except in extenuating circumstances.
 For make-up consideration students will be required to submit written documentation from a reputable source as evidence.
 For any planned event (such as a wedding), the student is expected to contact the instructor no less than two weeks in advance for consideration.
 Please note that there is no guarantee that requests will be accommodated.
-Social, networking, and club events may be taken into consideration strictly at the discretion of the instructor. - Exams and quizzes may be reviewed during office hours.
-Making good assessments takes time and testing.
-Unfortunately, some disreputable organizations and companies attempt to compromise exams to give some students an edge for a fee.
-To combat this, we will always allow students to review quizzes and exams during office hours but will not release them en masse. - If you will be absent in discussion section (with reputable documentation) and have grading issues, please contact your section TA first.
+Social, networking, and club events may be taken into consideration strictly at the discretion of the instructor. - If you will be absent in discussion section (with reputable documentation) and have grading issues, please contact your section TA first.
 If you don't hear back from your TA in 72 business hours, forward the email to the instructor.